-Ovarian and Endometrial Cancer Screening Exams
+Ovarian Cancer Screening Exams

-- Hereditary Nonpolyposis Colorectal Cancer
+- Lynch Syndrome (Hereditary Nonpolyposis Colorectal Cancer)

-- Get a CA-125 blood test every six to 12 months
+- CA 125 blood test every 6-12 months

 If you have BRCA1 or BRCA2 mutations, you should get these exams every 6 months.

 Talk to your doctor about risk-reducing salpingo-oophorectomy, or surgery to remove your fallopian tubes and ovaries.
 This surgery is strongly recommended for women with BRCA1 or BRCA2 mutations after they’ve had children.

 Check with your insurance provider before scheduling an exam.
 Not all insurance providers cover the cost of these exams.

 Still unsure if ovarian cancer screening is right for you?
 Print and share MD Anderson’s ovarian cancer screening chart with your doctor.